Start a Clothing Line: Complete Guide 2026

 Read more: Materials for a sustainable clothing line and Upcycling and working with existing textiles.

 Before you go into production, you need good patterns and samples.
-Here you can see if the fit, details, and finishing are correct and what the final cost will approximately be.
+Here you can see if the fit, details, and finishing are correct and what the final cost will be approximately.
+A design is translated into a technical document, the tech pack, so that patterns, samples, and production can be executed consistently.

 • Pattern development based on sketches or existing clothing.

-• Process feedback in a second sample if necessary.
+• Incorporating feedback into a second sample if necessary.

 6. Production options and low MOQ in the Netherlands